Scrum team name ideas

 This worked well because the names were connected and easy to remember, but they were also fun and people got to choose a name that they liked.

-How to choose a Scrum team name
+How to choose a developer team name

 In the spirit of Scrum, this really should be a team choice.
 Ask the team!
 A lot of the time, the team will choose the “brand” team name option.
 Or they might want to be tied to the product they are working on.
 Ask them!
 If there is disagreement, let them vote, rather than just have a team lead overrule and tell them what to do.